Recycled Materials & Resource Consumption: Our Sustainability Initiatives

 Recycled Materials Interview With Our Design Team

-If you’d like to learn more about our design process, keep scrolling to read our interview with Lead Designer Edric Woo and Sustainability Director/Design Patricia DeLaunay!
+If you’d like to learn more about our lower-impact design process, keep scrolling to read our interview with Lead Designer Edric Woo and Sustainability Director/Designer Patricia DeLaunay!

 What has been the most exciting aspect of designing wedding dresses made of recycled materials?